- Experiencing the friendliness of the Sardinian people

 - Meals: Dinner

-We arrive at our accommodation in plenty of time to sit down to our first Sardinian meal, freshly prepared by our host.
+An early arrival at the accommodation means there’s plenty of time to sit down and enjoy the first Sardinian meal of the holiday, freshly prepared by your host.

 - Meals: Breakfast, dinner